WoaowMusic/Pivot-Nspire/README.md

 # Teachers, instructors, and students
 Feel free to give this program to anyone and modify it however you like; however, I will not give support to those using modified copies of the program.

+For support, please open an issue on this GitHub page.